hci-lab-um/heuristics-for-test-tool-design/README.md

 <details close><summary>Click here for Fast Path information</summary>

-There is a quick introduction to the 12 heuristics on the [◄ Quick Start page](./How-To/Navigate-idea-t/QuickStart.md) with a brief summary of each of the heuristics, with links to more information.
+There is a quick introduction to the 12 heuristics on the [Quick Start page](./How-To/Navigate-idea-t/QuickStart.md) with a brief summary of each of the heuristics, with links to more information.
 There are downloadable lists of the heuristics in the [Downloads folder](./Downloads/About-Downloads-Folder.md).
 In the Downloads you will find one-page copies of the heuristics with brief notes and mind maps skeletons, along with other resources.